Devarsh-19/Age-and-Gender-Prediction-using-CNN/README.md

-## age and gender prediction using neural network
+## age and gender prediction using cnn

 This repository holds project of age and gender prediction.

-this assignment holds age and gender prediction using cnn. diagram is stored in image.png the sample folder contains all the image datasets
+* this assignment holds age and gender prediction using cnn.
+* working of the model is stored in image.png
+* the sample folder contains all the image datasets